 Who are Affiliated Scholars?

-U of M Affiliated Scholars include invited faculty and graduate students who are actively involved in IHRC-sponsored research and community-engagement activities.
-In 2015-2016, these activities include:
+U of M Affiliated Scholars include invited faculty and graduate students who are actively involved in IHRC-sponsored research and community-engagement activities, these activities include:

 - Immigrant Stories Digital Storytelling Project